kiwicom/konfetti/README.md

 export KIWI_CONFIG=app_name.settings.tests
 ```

-It is very useful to override some config options in tests. `KiwiConfig.override` will override config options defined
+It is very useful to override some config options in tests. `KWonfig.override` will override config options defined
 in the settings module.
 It works as a context manager or a decorator to provide explicit setup & clean up for overridden options.

 ```python